 What do you want to become?

-Career Overview: Laboratory Animal Caretakers complete basic and routine tasks under supervision.
+Laboratory Animal Caretaker Job Description: Laboratory Animal Caretakers complete basic and routine laboratory tasks under supervision

 Become a Laboratory Animal Caretaker

 As a Laboratory Animal Caretaker, professionals are required to complete a variety of basic and routine tasks involving the care of animals, often including mice, rats and other rodents or insects.
 From feeding, bathing and providing the animals with exercise, to cleaning up after them, these professionals work first-hand with both animals and other healthcare professionals such as Veterinarians or Veterinary Technicians and Technologists.
 In addition to these responsibilities, Lab Animal Caretakers are also responsible for maintaining and sterilizing equipment, helping to restrain larger animals when needed, monitoring them after a procedure and assisting in the collection of samples for administration of medicine.
 If you love working with animals, this could be a great career in healthcare for you to pursue!